umairrrkhan/google-deepmind-hackathon/README.md

 ## Project Overview

-Webtoon Generator is a revolutionary application that leverages the power of our proprietary AI model, codenamed **Nano Banana**, to transform the traditional webtoon and manga creation process from a year-long endeavor to a matter of days.
+Webtoon Generator is a revolutionary application that leverages the power of Google's AI model, codenamed **Nano Banana**, to transform the traditional webtoon and manga creation process from a year-long endeavor to a matter of days.
 Our solution empowers creators and businesses to produce high-quality, 100+ page digital comics with minimal effort, solving billion-dollar industry challenges in content creation.

 ## The Nano Banana Advantage

-Our core innovation lies in the **Nano Banana AI model**, a cutting-edge generative model specifically designed for visual storytelling.
+Our core innovation lies in leveraging **Google's Nano Banana AI model**, a cutting-edge generative model specifically designed for visual storytelling.
 This model dramatically reduces production time while maintaining exceptional quality, enabling:

 * Content creators to produce 100+ page webtoons in days instead of months or years
 * Businesses to rapidly prototype visual stories for marketing campaigns